rvoh-emccaleb/portkey-mcp-server/README.md

 1. Create a new branch for your changes
 2. Make your changes and commit them with clear, descriptive commit messages
-3. Run all tests locally using the commands, below
+3. Run all tests locally using the commands above
 4. Push your branch and create a Pull Request

-### Running Tests
+#### Running Tests

-Before submitting a PR, please run all tests locally to ensure your changes don't introduce any issues:
+Before submitting a PR, please consider running all tests locally to ensure your changes don't introduce any issues:

 ```shell
 # Run all tests